ethersphere/swarm-docs/contents/introduction.rst

 Nodes running the same network id are supposed to connect to the same blockchain.
 Such a swarm network is identified by its network id which is an arbitrary integer.

-Swarm allows for 'upload and disappear' which means that any node can just upload content to the swarm and then is allowed to go offline.
+Swarm allows for :dfn:'upload and disappear' which means that any node can just upload content to the swarm and then is allowed to go offline.
 As long as nodes do not drop out or become unavailable, the content will still be accessible due to 'syncronisation' procedure in which node continuously pass along available data between each other.

 .. note::
-  Uploaded content is not guaranteed to persist until storage insurance is implemented (expected in POC 0.4).
-All participating nodes should be considered to contribute voluntary service with no formal obligation whatsoever and should be expected to delete content at their will.
-Therefore, users should under no circumstances regard swarm as safe storage.
+  Uploaded content is not guaranteed to persist until storage insurance is implemented (expected in POC 0.4 by Q2).
+All participating nodes should consider  voluntary service with no formal obligation whatsoever and should be expected to delete content at their will.
+Therefore, users should under no circumstances regard swarm as safe storage until the incentive sy

 .. note::
   Swarm POC 0.2 uses no encryption.
 Upload of sensitive and private data is highly discouraged as there is no way to undo an upload.
 Users should refrain from uploading unencrypted sensitive data, in other words